Samuel Mudd: Rehabilitation attempts

-One hypothesis is that Dr. Mudd was originally complicit in the kidnapping plot, likely as the person whom the conspirators would have turned to for medical treatment in case Lincoln was injured, and that Booth thus remembered the doctor and went to his house to get help in the early hours of April 15.
+One hypothesis is that Mudd was originally complicit in the kidnapping plot, likely as the person whom the conspirators would have turned to for medical treatment in case Lincoln was injured, and that Booth thus remembered the doctor and went to his house to get help in the early hours of April 15.

 Mudd's grandson Richard unsuccessfully tried to clear his grandfather's name of the stigma of aiding Booth.
 In 1951, he published The Mudd Family of the United States, a two-volume history of the Mudd family beginning with Thomas Mudd, who arrived from England in 1665.
 A second edition was published in 1969.
 His papers detailed his attempts to clear his grandfather's name; they were donated to Georgetown University's Lauinger Library after his death in 2002.
 They are available to the public in the Special Collections Department.

 In 1992, Representatives Steny Hoyer and Thomas W. Ewing introduced House Bill 1885 to overturn the conviction, but it failed in committee.
 Mudd then turned to the Army Board for Correction of Military Records, which recommended that the conviction be overturned on the basis that Mudd should have been tried by a civilian court.
 The recommendation was rejected by Acting Army Assistant Secretary William D. Clark.
 Mudd attempted several other legal venues, ending in 2003 when the US Supreme Court refused to hear the case because the deadline for filing had been missed.

 The Dr. Samuel A. Mudd House was listed on the National Register of Historic Places in 1974.
+The house on the Booth's Escape Scenic Byway is operated today as a historic house museum.